 Pressing OK on the LAD at Run Prover Test causes a prover run cycle to be executed, and the SVP Controller display will appear as shown below.
 With the piston at the extreme downstream position, the Parked Position, the motor will pull the piston upstream and the piston position will be shown on the Prover Status screen as the associated optical sensor flag passes through the Downstream sensor and the Upstream sensor until the motor stop switch is activated.
-Run Prover Test can be executed repeatedly while the liquid flows through the prover pushing the piston towards the downstream side.
-This test will only run in the absence of a Flow Computer run permissive signal; it will not be executed if the run permissive has been asserted by a Flow Computer.
+Run Prover Test can be executed proving run can be initiated.